danielcarpsoares/Drug-Repurposing-Dengue/README.md

 Selection of genes to be inputted in CMap.
 Scripts with code for the selection of genes with common patterns in two of the three analysed microarrays.

+Below is described the code used for discovering the up-regulated genes.
+In the corresponding folder there is a similar script to obtain the down-regulated genes.

 - Load Necessary Packages
 ```
 library(dplyr)